CollectiveOpenSourceHardware/collectiveopensourcehardware.github.io/_pages/collaborations.md

 ![libre_solar](/images/libresolar_logo_small.png)

+Open Hardware Projects are the fundamentals of our work.

 The [Libre Solar](http://libre.solar/) project provides the needed elctrical parts for building up a the decentralized energy supply.
 With this project we want to show the possibilities of open hardware by reproducing the PCB and developing a system around the electrical parts.

 ## Community

 ![oseg](/images/Logo_OSEG.png)

+The Open Source community is big so we want to use synergies between different activities and share our work.

 Together with [Open Source Ecology Germany](https://opensourceecology.de/) we are part of a collaborative community for open hardware and circular economy.